Corey Byrnes

 Associate Professor of Chinese Culture

 Corey Byrnes received a BA from Brown University in 2003, an MPhil from the University of Cambridge in 2005, and a PhD from the University of California, Berkeley in 2013.
 His research and teaching areas include the environmental humanities; 19th-21st century Sinophone literature, film, and visual culture; animal studies; and landscape and spatial studies.
-He is a core-faculty member and Director of Graduate Studies in Northwestern’s Comparative Literary Studies Program as well as co-founder and co-director of Northwestern’s Kaplan Institute for the Humanities’ Environmental Humanities Workshop.
-The EH Workshop is the center of a lively community of faculty and graduate students whose work engages with environmental issues.
-The Environmental Humanities Workshop hosts a wide range of events, including work-in-progress workshops, reading groups, film screenings, artist talks, and public lectures by some of the leading figures in the environmental humanities.
+He is jointly appointed in the Department of Asian Languages and Cultures and the Alice Kaplan Institute for the Humanities, and is a core-faculty member and Director of Graduate Studies in Northwestern’s Comparative Literary Studies Program.
+Professor Byrnes is also the co-director of Northwestern’s Kaplan Institute for the Humanities’ Environmental Humanities Workshop, which he co-founded in 2015, and co-lead of Northwestern’s Buffett Institute for Global Affair’s Shifting Shorelines Global Working Group, an interdisciplinary group that seeks to understand and respond to changes in historical and present-day interfaces between land and water.

 Professor Byrnes’ first book project, Fixing Landscape (Columbia University Press, 2019), won Columbia University’s Weatherhead East Asian Institute’s First Book Award in 2018 and was awarded honorable mention for the American Comparative Literature Association’s 2020 Harry Levin Prize for outstanding first book in comparative literature.
 It approaches the 2500-year-long representational tradition inspired by the Three Gorges region of southwestern China from the perspective of the recently completed Three Gorges Dam, which displaced well over one million people and radically transformed the ecology of the Yangzi River.
 By looking beyond standard narratives about the origins of the Three Gorges Dam project, it locates the dam’s ultimate horizon of possibility in the aesthetic traditions that made the region both famous and central to the political mythology of multiple Chinese states.